 HCI International Conference SeriesThe HCI International Conference was founded by Prof. Gavriel Salvendy (Purdue University, USA, and Tsinghua University, P.R.
 China) in 1984 with the 1st USA-Japan Conference on Human-Computer Interaction, which was held in Honolulu, Hawaii, USA, 18-20 August.
-HCI International, taking place every two years in a different part of the world each time, is held jointly with a number of affiliated conferences under one management and one registration.
+HCI International is held jointly with a number of affiliated conferences under one management and one registration.

-The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Online Communities, Social Computing, Augmented Cognition, Digital Human Modeling, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, and Human Aspects of Information Security, Privacy and Trust.
+The conference objective is to provide an international forum for the dissemination and exchange of up-to-date scientific information on theoretical, generic and applied areas of Human-Computer Interaction (HCI), Human Interface and Management of Information, Universal Access, Engineering Psychology, Cognitive Ergonomics, Virtual, Augmented and Mixed Reality, Cross-Cultural Design, Social Computing, Social Media, Augmented Cognition, Digital Human Modeling and Applications in Health, Safety, Ergonomics and Risk Management, Design, User Experience and Usability, Distributed, Ambient and Pervasive Interactions, Human Aspects of Information Security, Privacy and Trust, HCI in Business, and Learning and Collaboration Technologies.
 This is accomplished through various modes of communication, such as plenary presentations, parallel sessions, poster sessions, tutorials, exhibitions, etc.

-Fourteen (14) HCI International Conferences have been organized since 1984.
-HCI International 2011 attracted an impressive number of nearly 2000 participants from 61 countries, representing the research and academic communities, as well as the industry.
+Fifteen (15) HCI International Conferences have been organized since 1984 every two years.
+HCI International 2013 attracted an impressive number of more than 2300 participants from 62 countries, representing the research and academic communities, as well as the industry.